Agoric/documentation/main/REPL/README.md

 ag-solo process, and frequently referred to as that or just as ag-solo.
 It is also sometimes described as/called an Agoric VM or a local server.

 An ag-solo communicates with either a locally running or remote chain.
-The local process has a `home` object, which contains references to services on-chain, including Zoe, the Board for sharing objects, and an application user's Wallet among others.
+This local process (the ag-solo) has a home object, which contains references to services on-chain, including Zoe, the Board for sharing objects, and an application user's Wallet, among others.
 Developers can use these service references to call the service's associated API commands.

 Deploying a contract to the chain first uploads the bundled contract source code to the